 Other Useful Overbought and Oversold Indicators

-The parabolic stop and reverse (SAR) is a chart indicator that measures both the price movement and the speed of the price change to identify overbought and oversold positions, making it a valuable tool when looking to time trades to take advantage of price swings.
+The parabolic stop and reverse (SAR) is a chart indicator that measures both the price movement and the speed of the price change to identify overbought and oversold positions, making it a valuable tool for those looking to time trades to take advantage of price swings.

 The parabolic SAR indicator appears on charts as a series of dots either above or below the pairing’s price, depending on whether the price is trending up or down.
 If dots appear below the price, it indicates that the pairing’s price is trending up, which could entice traders to open a new position.